CFDB - Cystic Fibrosis DataBase

 Background

 Cystic Fibrosis-related diabetes (CFRD) is the most frequent complication of Cystic Fibrosis (Kayani K, 2018).
-It is age-dependent (Kelly A, 2014), even if glucose metabolism abnormalities may begin also very early ( Haliloglu B,2016) and deficiency in beta-cell number, already during childwood, has been speculated (Bogdani M,2017), (Banavath TN, 2018).
+It is age-dependent (Kelly A, 2014), even if glucose metabolism abnormalities may begin also very early ( Haliloglu B,2016) and deficiency in beta-cell number, already during childhood, has been speculated (Bogdani M,2017), (Banavath TN, 2018).

 It is a uniquely complex entity with clear differences from T1DM and T2DM (Konrad K, 2013 ).
 Thought pancreatic insufficiency is a major CFRD risk (Soave D, 2014), it has been affirmed (Wooldridge JL, 2015) that CFRD screening guidelines should be followed also by patients with pancreatic sufficiency.

 Emerging evidences (Kayani K, 2018), (Coderre L, 2021) show that CFTR impairment itself has an important role in the release of insulin and glucagon and in the protection of β cells from oxidative stress and that intra-islet inflammation is another important cause of β cells demage.(Hart NJ, 2018), (Norris AW,2019).
-Furtheremore, among contributors to the development of CFRD, other genetic factors related or not related to type 2 diabetes are postulated (Iafusco F, 2021) Anyway, reduced insulin secretion is the key factor to explain high prevalence of glucose intolerance in patients with cystic fibrosis, even if, variations of insulin sensitivity are also associated (Boudreau V, 2016) (Colomba J, 2019)
+Furthermore, among contributors to the development of CFRD, other genetic factors related or not related to type 2 diabetes are postulated (Iafusco F, 2021) Nonetheless, reduced insulin secretion is the key factor to explain high prevalence of glucose intolerance in patients with cystic fibrosis, even if, variations of insulin sensitivity are also associated (Boudreau V, 2016) (Colomba J, 2019)

-According to CF Foundation, criteria for CFRD diagnosis are based on elevated fasting blood glucose level greater than 6.94 mmol/liter (125 mg/deciliter) or OGTT value greater than 11.11 mmol/liter (200 mg/deciliter) at two hours or symptomatic diabetes with random glucose levels greater than 11.11 mmol/liter (200 mg/deciliter) and glycated hemoglobin levels >6.5%.
-However, in CF patients with pancreatic insufficiency it has been speculated that a 1-hour OGTT glucose level ≥155 mg/dL, already could manifest impaired β-cell secretory capacity with associated early-phase insulin secretion defects (Tommerdahl K, 2021) Continuous glucose monitoring could be a more useful tool for evaluating early abnormalities (Taylor-Cousar JL, 2016), (Chan CL, 2022).
-HbA1c value does not possess the characteristics of a sensitive screening test for CFRD (Bouddreau V, 2016).
-It has been speculated that both serum fructosamine (Lam GY, 2017) and homeostasis model assessment index of β-cell function (HOMA-%B), may be effective( Mainguy C, 2017)
+According to CF Foundation, criteria for CFRD diagnosis are based on elevated fasting blood glucose level greater than 6.94 mmol/L (125 mg/dL) or serum glucose value greater than 11.11 mmol/L (200 mg/dL) at two hours or symptomatic diabetes with random glucose levels greater than 11.11 mmol/L (200 mg/dL) and glycated hemoglobin levels >6.5%.
+However, in CF patients with pancreatic insufficiency it has been speculated that a 1-hour serum glucose level ≥155 mg/dL, already could manifest impaired β-cell secretory capacity with associated early-phase insulin secretion defects (Tommerdahl K, 2021).
+Continuous glucose monitoring could be a more useful tool for evaluating early abnormalities (Taylor-Cousar JL, 2016), (Chan CL, 2022).
+HbA1c is not considered a sensitive screening test for CFRD (Bouddreau V, 2016).
+It has been speculated that both serum fructosamine (Lam GY, 2017) and homeostasis model assessment index of β-cell function (HOMA-%B), may be more effective (Mainguy C, 2017)

-The relationship between abnormal glucose metabolism and increased morbidity and mortality in CF patients, mostly in females, is well known ( Kerem E, 2013), (Lewis C, 2015), (Bilodeau C, 2016) and also earlier stages of glucose metabolism impairment have been recognized, far back (Rolon MA, 2001), as relevant risk factors in the long-term prognosis (Lavie M, 2015), (Terliesner N, 2017). ( Sandouk Z, 2021)
+The relationship between abnormal glucose metabolism and increased morbidity and mortality in CF patients, mostly in females, is well known (Kerem E, 2013), (Lewis C, 2015), (Bilodeau C, 2016) and also earlier stages of glucose metabolism impairment have been recognized, far back (Rolon MA, 2001), as relevant risk factors in the long-term prognosis (Lavie M, 2015), (Terliesner N, 2017). ( Sandouk Z, 2021)

 Diabetic microvascular complications may occur in CFRD (Schwarzenberg SJ, 2007) and, although the prevalence of retinopathy and nephropathy appears to be lower than that found in other forms of diabetes, annual complication screening should be performed at 5 years from diagnosis of CFRD with fasting hyperglycemia.

 Even if the use of oral agents may prove beneficial in treating CFRD, insulin remains the mainstay of treatment (Brennan AL, 2015) ( Moheet A, 2018) and, probably, it has to be started already in the first stages of glucose abnormal condition (Pu MZ,2016).
-It has been postulated ( Hayes D Jr, 2014) that Ivacaftor, the CFTR modulator for patients with gating mutations, might be not only a mean to potentially delay or prevent the development of CFRD, but also a mean to correct well established CFRD.
-On the contrary, Lumacaftor/Ivacaftor, CFTR modulator for patients with two F508del mutations, did not demonstrate a consistent impact on glucose tolerance and insulin secretion ( Thomassen JC, 2018).
+It has been postulated (Hayes D Jr, 2014) that Ivacaftor, the CFTR modulator for patients with gating mutations, might be not only a mean to potentially delay or prevent the development of CFRD, but also a mean to correct well established CFRD.
+On the contrary, Lumacaftor/Ivacaftor, CFTR modulator for patients with two F508del mutations, did not demonstrate a consistent impact on glucose tolerance and insulin secretion (Thomassen JC, 2018).

 In CFRD patients, a free diet is recommended, but it has been postulated that a low glycemic index diet may improve glucose tolerance status (Balzer B. 2012) (Birch L, 2018)